bradlylewis/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+'name' is an example of closure here because it isn't defined in the currentlevel of scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The string will remain the same but the random number will be just that, random every time.

 c.
 What is the lexical scope of `newRoll`?
+newRoll is under the return function.

 ### Task 3 - Stretch Goals